2019-2020 Board of Directors

 VP Communications: Chelsea Zesch

-Chelsea is a strategic communications professional from Cincinnati who works at creative agency Barefoot Proximity as a Senior Strategic Planner, building B2B and B2C strategies for Fortune 500 companies.
+Chelsea is a strategic communications professional from Cincinnati who works at Fifth Third Bank as a Customer Journey Manager.
+Prior to her role at Fifth Third, she worked at creative agency Barefoot Proximity for five years building B2B and B2C strategies for Fortune 500 companies.
 She has a strong passion for understanding people, cultures, and languages and received her Bachelor’s degree in Spanish and Chinese from Tulane University.

 In addition to her role in the JLC, she gives back to Cincinnati serving as the Philanthropy Advisor to the University of Cincinnati’s Pi Beta Phi chapter.
 She also served as a member of the Mid-South Collegiate Advisory Team and Collegiate Advisor to the Louisiana State Council for the American Cancer Society’s Relay for Life program while living in New Orleans.